sabrinaira/portfolio-v1/README.md

-# Sabrina's Portfolio Website
+# Sabrina's Portfolio Website (Old)

 <!-- > Project started: August 19, 2024<br> -->

-> Last Updated: January 2, 2025
+> Last Updated: April 24, 2025 <br>

-Welcome to my portfolio website project.
-The website is available for viewing via Github pages.
-I plan to continue improving my portfolio as I move forward on my journey in transitioning into tech and learning web development.
+#### Built with HTML, CSS, JavaScript

+This is my old portfolio website.
+You can still view it through <a href="https://sabrinaira.github.io/portfolio-v1/">this link</a>, but most features are now hidden now that I've made a newer version, and will be continuing to update there from now on.
+Thank you for visiting!

-#### You can view my porfolio <a href="https://sabrinaira.github.io/portfolio/">here</a>.
+### <mark><a href="https://sabrinaira.github.io/portfolio/">You can view my NEW portfolio here!</a></mark >

-### Features
+### Old Portfolio Features

 ---

 - Hovering effects
 - Different color schemes
-- Customized dark mode funcitonality
+- Customized dark mode functionality

-### Technologies

----

-HTML, CSS, JavaScript

 ### Contact

 ---

 <div>
 <a href="mailto:sabrina.vista101@slmails.com" target="_blank"><img alt="Static Badge" src="https://img.shields.io/badge/email-logo?style=for-the-badge&color=purple">
 </a> &nbsp;